I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 Day One

-9:30 a.m. — Wake up bright and early and get ready to go on my two-mile walk to the Freedom Park Farmer's Market.
-I stop by Condesa Coffee for a cafe au lait. $4.54
+9:30 a.m. — Wake up bright and early and get ready to go to the Freedom Park Farmer's Market.
+I stop by Condesa Coffee for a cafe au lait to-go. $4.54

 10 a.m. — I meet my sister up at the farmer's market and we buy some sourdough bread. $3.50